-A transfer student with senior standing must complete a minimum of 36 credits in residence including nine credits of upper division work in the major and three credits in the minor.
+A transfer student with senior standing must be in residence three quarters and must complete a minimum of 36 credits including nine credits of upper division work in the major and three credits in the minor.
 A physical examination is required of all transfer students at the time of registration.